jpamies/storyverse/docs/components/frontend-layer.md

 ## Overview

 The Frontend Layer provides the user interface for StoryVerse, allowing parents and children to create personalized stories by selecting characters, settings, themes, and other story elements.
+The frontend has been fully implemented using React and Material UI, with Redux for state management.

 ## Components